 Over the past few years, ecommerce stores have become the preferred shopping method for many people.
-In 2016, there was $2 trillion in ecommerce sales, in 2017, that number was $2.3 trillion, in 2018, it was $2.9 trillion, and it’s projected to be $3.46 trillion in 2019.
+In 2018, there were $2.9 trillion in ecommerce sales, and in 2019, that number reached $3.4 trillion.
 Black Friday and Cyber Monday in 2019 broke records in online sales with $7.4 billion and $9.4 billion spent.
+Global online sales reached nearly $4.29 trillion during a pandemic-fueled 2020, a 24% jump from the year prior.
+In 2021, ecommerce sales reached nearly $5 trillion, and with projected spend reaching $7.4 trillion by 2025.
 Because of this surge in sales and demand, the number of ecommerce businesses worldwide increase every year.
 As this type of shopping evolves, user experience and customer service expectations are higher than ever, which has led to fierce competition.
 In order to stand out from competitors and remain profitable, businesses must implement ecommerce best practices.
 These include friendly features on ecommerce sites, fast shipping, easy returns, and a streamlined checkout process, like Amazon’s 1-click ordering—as well as efficient supply chain and logistics management on the back end.

 Ecommerce Best Practices in Logistics